 If there are “extra” high quality embryos left over, you may be able to freeze them.
 This is called “embryo cryopreservation.”
 They can be used later if this IVF treatment cycle is not successful, or these embryos can be donated.

-Step 8: Luteal Support – Progesterone
+Step 8: Luteal Support

-Besides the progesterone, there really isn’t much going on for the next two weeks.
+Besides the supplement, there really isn’t much going on for the next two weeks.
 In some ways, the two weeks after the embryo transfer may be more difficult emotionally than the two weeks of IVF treatment.
 During the previous IVF treatment steps, you will have visited your doctor perhaps every other day.
 Now, after embryo transfer, there will be a sudden lull in activity.

 All you can do is wait the two weeks and see if pregnancy takes place.
 It can help to keep busy with your life during this wait time and avoid sitting and thinking about whether or not treatment will be successful.